The River Dee

 Rotary Club of Chester Charity Raft Race Rules

-After obtaining your OFFICIAL NUMBER TAG from the Rotary Race Control on the Meadows, launch your raft and check in at the Starter Boat which is positioned near the Rowing Clubs, the course is 400m downstream to the Finish Line.
+After scrutineering, obtain your OFFICIAL NUMBER TAG from the Rotary Race Control on the Meadows, launch your raft and check in at the Starter Boat which is positioned upriver from the Rowing Clubs, The course is approximately 400m downstream to the Finish Line.
 Departure is in groups of 3 or 4, at the Start Official’s discretion.
-At the Finish, the Raft Captain hands the number tag to the Finish Line Marshall who will be on the right (north) bank of the river adjacent to the Recorder’s Steps.
+At the Finish, the Raft Captain hands the number tag to the Finish Line Marshal who will display a chequered flag on the right bank of the river just before the weir.

 All persons taking part in the event, in whatever capacity, do so at their own risk, knowing that there is always an element of danger in such events and acknowledge that there is no responsibility for any loss or injury whatsoever upon those organising the event.
 Raft Captains are personally responsible for bringing this disclaimer to the attention of all members of their crew.

-- All rafts must be constructed of readily available materials, and must not, in the opinion of the Organisers, resemble too closely boats, punts or canoes.
+- All rafts must be constructed of readily available materials excluding any polystyrene, and must not, in the opinion of the Organisers, resemble too closely boats, punts or canoes.
 Oil drums, etc, if used must be clean and sealed.
-Overall width, including single bladed paddles must not exceed 10 feet.
+Overall width, including single bladed paddles must not exceed 10 feet (3.05 meters).
 Note: Double bladed canoe-style paddles are not allowed.

-- The crew must ride ON and not IN the raft.
-The raft can be propelled by any manual method.
+- The crew must ride ON and not IN the raft including any superstructure that may be fitted.
+The raft can be propelled by any manual method,

-- The entry number (which will be allocated on receipt of the completed entry form) must be durable and prominently displayed on BOTH sides of the raft, the figures should be 30cm high and at least 60cm above the water line.
+- The entry number (which will be advised on receipt of the completed entry) must be durable and prominently displayed on BOTH sides of the raft, the figures should be 30cm high and at least 60cm above the water line.

 - No engine driven water pumps are allowed on rafts and no dye to be used in water sprayed by hand pumps.
 Nothing is to be thrown or sprayed onto the river bank, the Bandstand or the suspension footbridge.

-- Interference in any way with boats, both private and public, including the throwing of water or missiles is strictly forbidden and will result in instant withdrawal of the entry and could give grounds for prosecution by the Police.
+- Interference with the Flyboarder or with other boats, both private and public, including the throwing of missiles is strictly forbidden and will result in instant withdrawal of the entry and could give grounds for prosecution by the Police.

 - The Rotary Club of Chester accepts no responsibility for rafts, marquees or any other belongings used on The Meadows at any time before, during or after the event.

-- The attention of entrants is drawn to safety, personal health risks and the need to shower after the race and before eating etc. in order to avoid cross contamination from any water pollution or infection.
+- The attention of entrants is drawn to safety, both for themselves and other competitors, personal health risks and the need to shower after the race and before eating etc. in order to avoid cross contamination from any water pollution or infection.

 - NO QUAD BIKES or similar vehicles may be used on The Meadows.

 CAMPING is not allowed on The Meadows on the Saturday night prior to the race.
-The gated entrance to The Meadows will be unlocked on Sunday morning at 8.00am.
+The gated entrance to The Meadows will be unlocked on Sunday morning by 7.00am.